Code of Conduct Policy: What Every Company Must Clearly Define

 Final Thoughts

 Clear conduct expectations provide stability in an evolving workplace.
-When standards are defined, communicated, and applied consistently, organisations operate with confidence and integrity.
+When organisations define, communicate, and apply standards consistently, they operate with confidence and integrity.

 In today’s professional environment, clarity is not a formality—it is a necessity.